MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-appointment-that-starts-in-the-pacific-time-zone-and-ends-in-the-eastern-time-zone.md

 ﻿---
-title: 'How to: Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone'
+title: 'Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone'
-TOCTitle: 'How to: Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone' ms:assetid: ba19532b-df31-4384-8816-e64e6eecbe53 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb623388(v=office.15) ms:contentKeyID: 55119808
+TOCTitle: 'Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone' ms:assetid: ba19532b-df31-4384-8816-e64e6eecbe53 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb623388(v=office.15) ms:contentKeyID: 55119808